aniladanir/ckad/README.md

     1. Large or structured config (yaml, json)
     2. Config may change while Pod is running
     3. App expects filesystem-based config

+- **Why “encrypted ConfigMap ≠ Secret”**
+    1. *Kubernetes treats it as normal config*.
+It maybe logged, exposed in debug output, mounted with broader permissions etc...
+    2. *RBAC (role base access control) is different*. kubernetes lets you restrict access to secrets separately.
+If you store secrets in ConfigMaps, anyone with get configmaps can read them.
+    3. *Secrets have special handling.*
+        - Can be mounted as tmpfs (in-memory).
+        - Can be excluded from logs and debug dumps.
+        - Can integrate with 'Encryption at rest' (etcd encryption) or external secret managers (Vault, AWS Secrets Manager, etc.)
+    4. *Secrets communicate intent.* “This data is sensitive.”